 *This document is older than 2018 and so out of scope of accessibility regulations.
 However we will be reviewing all our leaflets in due course.

 Our Fire Investigation Team are dedicated to finding those who deliberately start fires

-Never put yourselves in situations that may be dangerous.
+Never put yourself in situations that may be dangerous.
 Think about the consequences of what could happen and how you and others may be affected.

-To report incidents of anti-social behaviour, you can use LiveChat or online reporting at https://www.gmp.police.uk/.
+To report incidents of anti-social behaviour, you can use LiveChat or online reporting through Greater Manchester Police.
 You can also call 101.
 Always dial 999 in an emergency.